 We want to make it a point to value the people we spend time with– both strangers and loved ones – and freely give our time to them.
 Having the ability to do so is truly a gift and we don’t want to forget to use it.

-I know some of these goals may seem far-fetched, but we are determined to make the most of this life as traveling nomads.
+I know some of these RV life goals may seem far-fetched, but we are determined to make the most of this life as traveling nomads and full-time RVers.
 And we know working on these parts of our life will help us to focus on what matters most.
 We know it will take constant work until they become part of our routine.
 But I definitely think just publicly announcing these will help us stick to them.
-And hopefully it will inspire others to take on some big goals too!
+And hopefully, it will inspire others to take on some big goals too!

 So, how about it?
 What big goal are you going to commit to conquering in the coming months?